Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Capstone project selection requires the approval of the Supervisor no later than 6 to 8 weeks into training.
 Experimental designs must be accepted no later than 1 month after the approval.
 Regular progress reports submitted to the supervisor ensures timely completion of milestones and ultimate completion.

 B. The resident will be required to keep a record of patient contacts.
-The Supervisor of the Residency Program, the Director of Residency Programs, and the Residency Committee when appropriate will review cases periodically.
+The Supervisor of the Residency Program and the Director of Residency Programs when appropriate will review cases periodically.

 C. The resident will be required to write a paper based on original research and a thorough literature review, or a clinical case series for publication in an acceptable professional journal.